Vince-0/AI_Coding/README.md

 This is not without its controversy due to the quality of the software produced by non-developers.

 The fact is that it is early days for the ecosystem of tools around AI assisted coding and it is improving rapidly.

+There is definitely value to be made, even if it is for producing proof of concept projects for non-coders through to advanced system architectures for software developers.

 The term "vibe coding" has been used to label the process of producing software from natural language prompts without technical knowledge.